Can your paid time off (PTO) policy really make your team more productive?

 A great PTO policy can dramatically strengthen your EVP.
 In the modern talent landscape, flexibility, work-life balance, freedom, and autonomy are major factors that can win or lose the interest of a candidate.

 Your PTO strategy will speak to any one of those factors, and the message it conveys is up to you.
-That's valuable for both recruitment and retention.
+That's valuable for both recruitment and employee retention.

 It's no secret that even the best employees have the potential to burn out eventually.
 There are a lot of ways you can help prevent that, but PTO is one of the most simple and effective solutions to employee burnout.